lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 **Relational Database Service** is a *managed database service* for database types that use SQL as a query language, for example Postgres, MySQL, MariaDB, Oracle, SQL Server, as well as Aurora (an AWS proprietary solution).
 This gives us:

-- Automated provisioning, OS patching
+- Automated provisioning, OS patching.
 - Continuous backups and restore to a specific timestamp (via point-in-time restore).
-- Monitoring dashboards
+- Monitoring dashboards.
-- Read replicas for improved performance
+- Read replicas for improved performance.
-- Multi-AZ setup for disaster recovery
+- Multi-AZ setup for disaster recovery.
-- Maintenance windows for upgrades
+- Maintenance windows for upgrades.
-- Scaling capability (both horizontal and vertical)
+- Scaling capability (both horizontal and vertical).
-- Storage is backed by EBS (`gp2` or `io1`)
+- Storage is backed by EBS (`gp2` or `io1`).

 ![RDS Solution Architecture Diagram](../images/aws-certifications/rds-solution-architecture-diagram.drawio.svg)